Symmetry in biology: Subtypes of radial symmetry

-Triradial symmetry was present in Trilobozoa from the Late Ediacaran period.

 Icosahedral symmetry

 Icosahedral symmetry occurs in an organism which contains 60 subunits generated by 20 faces, each an equilateral triangle, and 12 corners.
 Within the icosahedron there is 2-fold, 3-fold and 5-fold symmetry.
 Many viruses, including canine parvovirus, show this form of symmetry due to the presence of an icosahedral viral shell.
 Such symmetry has evolved because it allows the viral particle to be built up of repetitive subunits consisting of a limited number of structural proteins (encoded by viral genes), thereby saving space in the viral genome.
-The icosahedral symmetry can still be maintained with more than 60 subunits, but only in factors of 60.
+The icosahedral symmetry can still be maintained with more than 60 subunits, but only in multiples of 60.
 For example, the T=3 Tomato bushy stunt virus has 60x3 protein subunits (180 copies of the same structural protein).
 Although these viruses are often referred to as 'spherical', they do not show true mathematical spherical symmetry.

 In the early 20th century, Ernst Haeckel described (Haeckel, 1904) a number of species of Radiolaria, some of whose skeletons are shaped like various regular polyhedra.
 Examples include Circoporus octahedrus, Circogonia icosahedra, Lithocubus geometricus and Circorrhegma dodecahedra.
 The shapes of these creatures should be obvious from their names.
 Tetrahedral symmetry is not present in Callimitra agnesae.